marcduiker/building-a-resilient-workflow-with-durable-functions/labs/10_unit_testing.md

 ### 1. Create a new unit test project

-First add a new unit testing project to the solution (e.g. `Demo.NEO.EventProcessing.UnitTests`).
+First add a new unit testing project (based on .NET Core 3.1) to the solution (e.g. `Demo.NEO.EventProcessing.UnitTests`).
 I'm an xUnit enthusiast, but you can use any C# unit testing framework.

 ### 2. Mocking library